 If you owe money, the IRS instructions direct you to include the check or money order (not cash) in the envelope.
 Alternatively, you can pay electronically at the IRS website.
 The IRS instructions state the amount should be for the original amount you owed — don't attempt to calculate the interest or penalties, but rather wait for a bill from the IRS.
 If you can't afford the amount you owe to the IRS, you can apply online at IRS.gov for monthly installments.

 The IRS asks that you not attach the check with a staple or paperclip, but rather that you put it loose in the envelope and that you make the check out to "United States Treasury."
 The IRS instructions also direct that the check includes not only your name and address, but also your daytime phone number and Social Security number.
 (If filing jointly, include only the Social Security number that is listed first on the form).
 In addition, write the tax year you are amending.

-If nothing else, perhaps this experience of examining the 1040X will help you better understand the income tax process, which you can explore further with the links on the next page.
+If nothing else, perhaps this experience of examining the 1040X will help you better understand the income tax process, which you can explore further with the links below.

 Author's Note: Understanding the Amended Tax Return Form